Lab 6: Image analysis to predict malignant breast cancer using logistic regression

 - Create a new dataset without the

-function to create a “long” dataframe with 3 columns: 1. diagnosis, 2. the name of the column from the “wide” dataframe, and 3. a column containing all the numeric values.
-The first example from thepivot_longer
+idvariable, then use thetidyr::pivot_longerfunction to create a “long” dataframe with 3 columns: 1. diagnosis, 2. the name of the column from the “wide” dataframe, and 3. a column containing all the numeric values.
+The first example from thepivot_longerhelp page (“Simplest case where column names are character data”) is exactly analogous to what you need to do. - With this “long” dataset you can add a

-argument to use “free” scales so that each box plot can have a different scale, so that you can read each box plot. - Use the knitr chunk options
+facet_wrap()command to your ggplot to create a box plot for each variable in a grid.
+Use thescalesargument to use “free” scales so that each box plot can have a different scale, so that you can read each box plot. - Use the knitr chunk options

-to increase the size of the figure to make theaxis labels readable.
+fig.width=10andfig.height=10to increase the size of the figure to make theaxis labels readable.

 3. Building a Logistic Regression Model